hdShang/arxiv-daily/docs/cs-CV/2025-06-17/papers/250614356v1-eva02-at-egocentric-video-language-understanding-with-spatial-tempor.md

 ---
 layout: default
-title: EVA02-AT: Egocentric Video-Language Understanding with Spatial-Temporal Rotary Positional Embeddings and Symmetric Optimization
+title: "EVA02-AT: Egocentric Video-Language Understanding with Spatial-Temporal Rotary Positional Embeddings and Symmetric Optimization"
 ---

 # EVA02-AT: Egocentric Video-Language Understanding with Spatial-Temporal Rotary Positional Embeddings and Symmetric Optimization